gadamc/soundeffectsapp/README.md

 # SoundFX

-An application to match unlabeled images from videos to unlabeled sound files.
-A prototype for an automatic sound-effects insertion tool for sound effect engineers and independent film makers.
+An application for sound-effect engineers and independent film makers to match unlabeled images from videos to unlabeled sound files.

 [http://audioinsert.xyz](http://audioinsert.xyz)